dotlang/language/doc/Enhancements.md

 Y - shall we replace `$x` notation with some keywords? done for exceptions. we now only have `$[0], $[1], ...` and `$_` which seems reasonable.

-? - maybe `<-` notation is not a good thing. it is like a shortcut to avoid language features.
+Y - maybe `<-` notation is not a good thing. it is like a shortcut to bypass language features. let's remove this notation and provide enough library functions to cover 90% of use cases for mutability (sort, data structures, ...).